jadecobra/python_tdd_exercises/source/functions.rst

          functions.accepts_positional_and_keyword_arguments(),
          (None, None)
        )
-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`
   .. code-block:: python

     AssertionError: Tuples differ: ((), {}) != (None, None)

-* update the test to make it pass with empty parentheses and curly braces as the expectation since no positional or keyword arguments were provided as inputs
+* change the test to make it pass with empty parentheses and curly braces as the expectation since no positional or keyword arguments were provided as inputs
   .. code-block:: python

        self.assertEqual(